 Klaus has criticized the IPCC, claiming that the panel does not include neutral scientists.

 “These are politicized scientists who arrive there with one-sided opinion and assignment,” he said.

 “Curriculum Vitae of Vaclav Klaus”.
 Office of the President of the Republic.
 March 5 2003.
-Retrieved March 2, 2012.
+Archived March 2, 2012.

 Václav Klaus.
 “Notes for the speech of the President of the Czech Republic at the UN Climate Change Conference” (PDF).
 United Nations, September 24, 2007.
 Retrieved May 2, 2012.